Skip to main content Skip to navigation

 Eligible parents invited to participate in our project will receive 10 weeks of Behavioral Parent Training.
 Some parents will also receive a stimulant medication trial with a common ADHD medication.

-View project flyer.
+View project flyer

-Contact Us
+Join Us